dyang108/dyang108.github.io/_posts/Travel/2017-03-15-hanoi-vietnam.md

 ---
 layout: post
-title: pho and viet cong
+title: A mishmash of thoughts about Vietnam
 category: travel
 date: 2017-03-15
 ---